Information About Lung Cancer

 It is advised to immediately seek the advice of a lung specialist in Singapore when you begin to notice any signs and symptoms similar to the ones stated above.

-These specialists would also be able to provide guided strategies to help those who are unable to give up the habit of smoking such as counselling, medication, and alternative products to cigarettes.
+These lung cancer specialists would also be able to provide guided strategies to help those who are unable to give up the habit of smoking such as counselling, medication, and alternative products to cigarettes.

 As mentioned above, cigarette smoke contains carcinogens that damages the cells.
 This damage to lung tissue can occur almost immediately.
 The body has “fail-safes” that are put in place to prevent cells from going rogue and repairthe damage.
 However, over time, the cumulative effect of the damage may be too much for the body to handle thus leading to lung cancer.